ARTICLE

 Electric Vehicle Chargers in Australia

 It’s safe to say that buying electric cars is more than just a fad.
-Since its introduction to the Australian market, electric vehicles (EVs) have been increasingly popular.
-With the exponential growth of EVs comes the infrastructure to support it.
+Since their introduction to the Australian market, electric vehicles (EVs) have been increasingly popular.
+With the exponential growth of EVs comes the infrastructure to support them.
 Charging stations have been and are continuing to be built all over Australia.

 EV charging locations in Australia: What's happening now?

-According to the latest report from the Electric Vehicle Commission, electric vehicles in Australia are set to exceed 300,000 by early 2025.
-Electric vehicles accounted for 9.5% of all new car sales in Australia in 2024, which is a 150% increase in market share compared to just two years ago in 2022.
+According to the latest report from the Electric Vehicle Commission, 72,758 electric vehicles were sold in Australia in 2025.
+Electric vehicles accounted for 24.4% of all new car sales in Australia in 2025, which is a 25.4% increase in market share compared to the same time last year.

 The rollout of fast charging and ultra-fast charging stations in Australia is gaining speed, mostly in cities.
 But soon, motorists could see more charging stations in regional areas thanks to the efforts of federal, state, and local governments, as well as private investments and partnerships.